gptshubham595/codefundo404-WeFoundIt/README.md

   - In app email sender to send otps

+  - Added SHA256 one way ecryption with a unique key for final check that he has voted
 # Usage
  - Every family should have atleast one admin , where everyone can register themselves.
  - Every person needs to register themselves to give vote.